Haxhi Lleshi: Biography

+Personal life

+He was married to Haxhire Lleshi Jegeni who came from a well-known Albanian nationalist family in Debar then Jugoslavia which led to his divorce after 40 years of marriage in 1976 under pressure from Enver Hoxha leading her being interned together with their son Reshit Lleshi in the village of Mollas of Elbasan.
+This was part of Labour Party of Albania propaganda to promote class war and vanguardism internally of communist leadership.

+After fall of regime

+During the early 1990s, the communist regime fell, but Lleshi continued to live in Albania.

 On 13 February 1995, President of Albania Sali Berisha issued decree N. 1018 – on the abolition of all awards and honorary titles awarded to the leaders of the communist regime.
 This decision affected Enver Hoxha (posthumously), Nexhmije Hoxha (lifetime), Hysni Kapo (posthumously), Shefqet Peçi (lifetime), Gogo Nushi (posthumously), Spiro Koleka (lifetime), Haki Toska (posthumously), Haxhi Lleshi (lifetime).
 Thus, Lleshi was stripped of the title of People's Hero.